Robonauts-Everybot/FTC-Everybot-Docs/docs/manual/code.md

 ### Commands

-There are many different philosophies on how to best structure for commands.
+There are many different philosophies on how to best structure commands.
 There is no reason to exactly follow how we organize our commands but we highly recommend that all commands are organized in the same way.
 For the Everybot, we wanted to make each command incredibly specific, it does exactly one thing and nothing more.
 This works great for a robot of this complexity but may become a bit annoying as the number of motors and sensors on the robot increases.

 <br/>